Translation in Manufacturing: Machine Translation vs LSPs

 Language Service Providers (LSPs)

-A language service provider is a company that provides translation and/or interpretation services.
+A language service provider is a company that provides translation and/or interpreting services.
 LSPs employ technical translators and interpreters who are experts in specific languages and industries.
 These professionals can provide high-quality translations that consider the nuances of language and culture.

 LSPs also have a deep understanding of the manufacturing industry and can provide accurate technical terms within document translation requirements, such as character limits.
 LSPs can offer other services such as website localization or language training.